raspberrypi/documentation/configuration/security.md

 sudo nano /etc/fail2ban/jail.local
 ```

-Add the following section to the `jail.conf` file.
-On some versions of fail2ban this section may already exist, so update this pre-existing section it if it is there.
+Add the following section to the `jail.local` file.
+On some versions of fail2ban this section may already exist, so update this pre-existing section if it is there.

 ```
 [ssh]